Tommy Pham Preview, Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Tommy Pham (.256 slugging percentage in past 10 games, including no homers), battle starting pitcher Peter Lambert and the Colorado Rockies at Chase Field, Monday at 4:10 PM ET.
+The Arizona Diamondbacks, including Tommy Pham (.262 on-base percentage in past 10 games, 63 points below season-long percentage), battle starter Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.

 Tommy Pham Game Info & Props vs. the Rockies